VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 Service Bus, see [Windows Azure Queues and Windows Azure Service Bus Queues - Compared and Contrasted][queues].

-## Persisting Events from the Conference Management Bounded Context
+## Persisting events from the Conference Management bounded context

 The team decided to create a message log of all the commands and events that are sent.
 This will enable the Orders and Registrations bounded